News / Analysis

-Yesterday, the Chairman of the US Commodity Futures Trading Commission (CFTC), Heath Tarbert conceded that participants in the crypto frontier are essentially “building within a decade or less an entire economic system based on human incentives and trust,” a system that could lead “a large part of our financial system …(to) exist in blockchain format.”
+Yesterday, the Chairman of the US A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ...
+Futures Trading Commission (CFTC), Heath Tarbert conceded that participants in the crypto frontier are essentially “building within a decade or less an entire economic system based on human incentives and trust,” a system that could lead “a large part of our financial system …(to) exist in A shared online ledger in which data is maintained in closed sequentially developing, verifiable dat... format.”

 Meanwhile, the EU has unveiled the minimum technical requirements for its proposed European blockchain services network (EBSI).
 While Visa and Mastercard Monday published statements supporting cryptocurrencies for digital payments.
 The two were pioneering partners in Facebook’s doomed Libra expedition.

 US markets lost between 1.27% (Nasdaq) and 0.65% (S&P) yesterday.
 The resulting weakness in the US dollar is a threat to Asian and European markets, whose own currencies are strengthening, comparatively, but a blessing for emerging economies, who are now finding it easier to service their dollar-linked loans.

 This afternoon, the FED releases its latest policy announcement, which is expected to provide a sharp U-turn from last report’s “guarded optimism”, according to Reuters.
 Expect warnings of a slowdown in business and hiring amidst other economic restrictions.
 No new measures are expected as board members await to see the results of current programmes.